-The castle represents three clearly defined periods of construction, with the original tower dating from the 14th century; several important additions during the renaissance period including the other towers, the living accommodation, the interior courtyard and an arcaded gallery; and further modifications and renovations in the 19th century, such as the addition of lots of windows.
+Three clearly defined periods of construction can be seen at the castle , with the original tower dating from the 14th century; several important additions during the renaissance period including the other towers, the living accommodation, the interior courtyard and an arcaded gallery; and further modifications and renovations in the 19th century, such as the addition of lots of windows.

 Although the castle is in private ownership and entrance to the interior of the castle is no longer possible the surrounding park, with views of the castle, is usually open - if not you will need to peer through the stone gateway!

 This small chapel dates from the middle of the 19th century, and was built by Alexandre Naud (at that time owner of the Chateau) as a final resting places for members of the Naud family.
 The decorative spire and small towers on each corner are the most unusual feature on the outside of the chapel.